kent-3/scrt-auctions-vue/README.md

 # Sealed Bid Auction

-## Project Description and Step-by-Step Directions
+## Project Description and Walkthrough

 This is a multi-page application built with vue.js and griptape.js.
 It interacts with a recent instantiation of the classic [Sealed Bid Auction contract](https://github.com/baedrik/SCRT-sealed-bid-auction) on the pulsar-2 testnet of Secret Network.